 Is a chainsaw used for cutting wood only?

-As a general assumption, the chainsaw is used to cut wood.
+As a general assumption, the tool is used to cut wood.
 However, this robust machine has more potential than that.
 It can easily cut through metals, plastics, concrete, drywalls (without metal wiring), floors (without plastic and metal integration), roofing, glass, meat, and bones.

 Can anyone use a chainsaw?